 Look what we’re doing; we’re widening that net again.

-We’re not going to go into SEO and keyword research here, but if you’d like to start dabbling in the SEO waters you can check out this beginners guide.
+It’s also going to help improve your writing ability and help you, your game and your company rank better on Google.
+We’re not going to go into SEO and keyword research here, but if you’d like to start dabbling in the SEO waters, you can check out this beginners guide.

 Step 9 – Tell the world you’ve levelled up

 You’ve planned a communication strategy, posted on the right social media, gone to (and run) events, blogged about the game development process and shared with the world everything you’ve learned from creating your game.